 Consider debt settlement to resolve your debt, if you are in a serious financial hardship.
 Debt settlement is an aggressive form of debt relief that's designed to get you out of debt in 24-48 months.
 For a debt settlement program to succeed, you need to make a monthly program payment, which is usually significantly smaller than your required minimum monthly payments.

 Bills.com reviewed hundreds of settlements reached by professional debt settlement negotiators for the client's American Express accounts.
 The average settlement negotiated was less than 52% of the balance that the clients enrolled in the settlement program for all accounts still in the hands of AmEx.
 Account sent to legal collections settled at a higher percentage.

 If you default on any of your American Express accounts, or with any of your other creditors, and you are unable to work out a solution with them, you will end up in collections.
-Not every creditor treats all their delinquent accounts.
-Even the same creditor may treat individual customers differently.
+How your account is handled depends on the creditor.
+Different creditors don't treat delinquent accounts the same.
+Even an individual creditor may treat its own customers differently, being aggressive with some and more lenient with others.
 However, there are some basic strategies and practices that American Express and other creditors use when collecting on delinquent accounts.

 Here are some facts about how American Express handle collections accounts, based on Bills.com research:

 - American Express is a very aggressive creditor, when it comes to collecting on delinquent accounts.

 - They begin to offer settlements when the account is in pre charge off status.
 Usually about 3 to 4 months after the last payment was made.